keystonealves/student-management/README.md

 # Student Registration Management PROJECT
-A simple React app for student registration management (front and back-end), Forms, CRUD and state management.
+A simple React app for student registration management (front and back-end), Forms, Glassmorphism, CRUD, state management and many others functions.

 Use in this project: <br>
 > <b>React</b> - For base project.<br>